ZIqinGX/UAL-CCI-Codingone-22018741-ZiqingXu/README.md

 ## Technology part

 On the screen, there are mainly three parts.
 First, two concise geometric cone looks like hourglass which is simply consist of random points.
 They represent the passing of time.
 To draw these two images on screen, knowledge about drawing 3D on canvas were used.
-The 3D projection is done by scale: scale= fov/fov+z3d.The order is First scale, rotate, then translate.The process is similar to and based on the steps of drawing a sphere on canvas.
+The 3D projection is done by scale: ```scale= fov/fov+z3d```.The order is First scale, rotate, then translate.The process is similar to and based on the steps of drawing a sphere on canvas.
 First step is draw circles.
 The difference is all vertices should be connected into single vertex which has same x,y coordinates and different z coordinate.

 Second part is one piece of classical oil painting with complicated skills which refers to traditional arts.
 To show this picture on screen need basic canvas drawing skills and here is used
 ```